Interpretation centre

 An interpretation centre, interpretive centre, or visitor interpretive centre is an institution for dissemination of knowledge of natural or cultural heritage.
-Interpretation centres are a kind of new-style museum, often associated with visitor centres or ecomuseums, and located in connection to cultural, historic or natural sites.
+Interpretation centres are a kind of new-style museum, often associated with visitor centres or ecomuseums, and located in connection with cultural, historic or natural sites.

 Interpretation centres use different means of communication to enhance the understanding of heritage.
-To aid and stimulate the discovery process and the visitor's intellectual and emotional connection to heritage, the main presentation strategy tends to be user-friendly and interactive, and often use scenographic exhibitions and multimedia programs.
+To aid and stimulate the discovery process and the visitor's intellectual and emotional connection to heritage, the main presentation strategy tends to be user-friendly and interactive, and often uses scenographic exhibitions and multimedia programs.
 Many interpretation centres have temporary exhibitions related to a specific aspect of the site.